 Once completed, a TMT/iTRAQ result node will be added to the project tree.
-Double-click on this or the soberic Labelling Quantification result that contains three tabs as described below:
+Double-click on this onde to open the Isoberic Labelling Quantification result that contains three tabs as described below:

 Summary: The outline of the isobaric labelling search results with statistics.
 This is the place to examine the overall performance of the experiment and adjust filters.
 If there are too many proteins, the heatmap will not show on the summary page.